maxjeanfavre/Quantum-Algorithms/latin_square/utils/README.md

     Uses a CDKM ripple-carry adder to flip `target` if a `k`-qubit register ≥ `n`.
   - `comparator_equal`
     Flips `target` if two `k`-qubit registers are equal, using bitwise XNOR and an `mcx`.
-  - Context managers and other low-level gates for building custom oracles.

 - **`plotting.py`**
   - `plot_grid_counts_histogram`